EBISPOT/diachron_OLS/README.md

 2. "OLS_API" is the api enpoint of the OLS ontologies.
 This should be changed if the OLS API url changes.
 3. "Simple_Changes" are a set of changes that are predifined from the change detector.
 They should not be changed.
 4. "Complex_Changes" are a set of changes that are defined from the user.
 If a new complex change needs to be added, the equivalent code for its definition should be added in the "ComplexChangesManager.java" class.

+### Other DIACHRON uses from this repository

+By running the Runner.java class, you can run change detection between specific ontologies and define the versions you want to be archived.
+The ontologies in this case will be downloaded from Bioportal versus being downloaded from OLS as is done in the OLS crawler.
+The arguments that need to be defined in order for the Runner to run are:
+-n <OntologyName> //e.g. EFO
+-h "http://<yourApacheHost>:<yourHostPort>/DIACHRONIntegrationLayer" //you need to build the Integration Layer in order for this to run
+-a "http://<yourApacheHost>:<yourHostPort>/<ArchiveService>" //the archive service -c 2  // the number of versions to be archived
+-r "2.37|2.38" //the versions wanted seperated with a pipe "|" -o "<folder path>" //path to a folder where the ontologies and the diachronized formats will be stored -k "870f31f0-237d-42ed-bf72-6f3b53ceec54" // your Bioportal key

+### Troubleshooting

+After running the OLS crawler the servers (tomcat and virtuoso) might hang and need to be restarted.